Last Updated on February 24, 2021

 You can do a lot at Umstead State Park, especially at Big Lake and along the Multi-Use Trail.
 Boats are available for rental and a lot of people come to Big Lake to fish.

 Folks who love horseback riding can enjoy 13 miles of bridle trails, with check-in at the Visitor Center required first.
-Mountain biking is another fun way to enjoy this park, following the same path as the bridle trails.
+Mountain biking is another fun way to enjoy this park, following similar paths as the bridle trails.

 Multiple camping options can be found in the park, with primitive camping available year-round and group and tent campers open from April through October.